spryker/spryker-docs/docs/pbc/all/data-exchange/202311.0/spryker-middleware-powered-by-alumio/integration-apps/akeneo-pim-integration-app/configure-the-akeneo-pim-integration-app/4-configure-the-data-integration-path-between-akeneo-and-sccos.md

 ---
 title: Configure the data integration path between Akeneo and SCCOS
-description: Create incoming configuration, outgoing configuration, and route in the Spryker Middleware Powered by Alumio
+description: Create incoming configuration, outgoing configuration, and route in the Spryker Middleware powered by Alumio
 template: howto-guide-template
 ---